 Padcev (Enfortumab Vedotin)

 Padcev™ (enfortumab vedotin) is a treatment option for some patients with locally advanced or metastatic bladder cancer.
-It was approved by the US Food and Drug Administration in December 2019.

 How does Padcev work?